 After heat application and massage, clean the eyelids.

 Blephaclean® wipes twice daily for 1 or 2 weeks are an excellent way to achieve rapid control of blepharitis.
+Click here to see how to use these wipes.
 (These wipes are particularly useful in removing eye make-up, avoiding irritation/allergy associated with other eye make-up removers).
 Blephasol® solution on a cotton bud once daily can then be used as daily maintenance to keep the eyelid margins clean.
-You can order these here.

 In severe blepharitis a topical antibiotic (e.g. Chloramphenicol ointment) can be applied to the lid margins after performing lid hygiene for a period of 2 weeks.
 This can reduce the bacteria contributing to eyelid margin inflammation and make it easier to control blepharitis using the treatment described above.